LanguageMachines/CLIN28_ST_spelling_correction/README.md

 **Word Specification**:
 * ``text`` - The text of the word/token, a string
 * ``id`` - The ID of the word/token (string).
 This is used to refer back to the token.
 Note that although the ID often has implicit numbering indicating ordering, this is **NOT** guaranteed.
 The order of the words should be derived from the order they appear in the ``words`` list only.
 IDs are case sensitive!
 * ``space`` - A boolean indicating whether the word/token is followed by a space.
-This can be used to reconstructed the text prior to tokenisation.
+This can be used to reconstruct the text prior to tokenisation.
 * ``in`` - This refers to the ID of the structural element in which the word occurs, almost always a sentence.
 Sentence breaks can be detected by changes in this value.
 For more structural information, you'll need the original FoLiA